-These blends have been invented in order to help people to get their daily fix of veggies without having to shop, chop and blend, and I’m going to take a bit of a closer look at the claims, ingredients and background of this product.
+These blends have been invented in order to help people to get their daily fix of veggies without having to shop, chop and blend, and I’m going to take a bit of a closer look at the claims, ingredients, and background of this product.

-The website for Organifi is plain and clean, modern, with heaps of positive information around the company and their products.
+The website for Organifi is plain and clean, modern, with heaps of positive information around the company and its products.
 They claim to ‘raise the standards’ in the industry, leaving you to assume this is through the research that has gone into their products.

-The claims (or their ‘pledge’ to customers) are that their superfoods blends are ‘clinically tested and time proven’, backed up by ‘countless testimonials and clinical trials’.
+The claims (or their ‘pledge’ to customers) are that their superfoods blends are ‘clinically tested and time-proven’, backed up by ‘countless testimonials and clinical trials’.

 Wait, they’ve actually done clinical trials on their products?

-Well that’s impressive!!
+Well, that’s impressive!!
 This to me is a bit of a teaser, and I’d love to know more about their scientific methods and clinical trials… so I did a little bit of snooping around.

 The website does indeed have a section called Clinical Trials.
-However I really think this section should be renamed “blog” as in actual fact the ‘trials’ are all articles with titles such as ‘Lose fat with these 5 science-backed methods’, and under the section ‘drink green juice’ is a trial (listed on pubmed) which looked at pure vegetable juice diets for people with metabolic syndrome and as part of a calorie-controlled DASH diet.
+However I really think this section should be renamed “blog” as in actual fact the ‘trials’ are all articles with titles such as ‘Lose fat with these 5 science-backed methods’, and under the section ‘drink green juice’ is a trial (listed on PubMed) which looked at pure vegetable juice diets for people with metabolic syndrome and as part of a calorie-controlled DASH diet.

 So, and I’ve gone on a bit of a tangent here, suffice to say that I’m not convinced these clinical trials they are talking about are regarding their own research on their own actual products.
 I’m a bit disappointed now.